 - What your cost of capital is and what returns your business expects to achieve.

 - How much cash flow you generate.
-Your debts will spiral out of control unless you generate the cash to pay the interest and repayments on loans and overdrafts.
+Your debts will spiral out of control unless you generate the cash needed to pay the interest and repayments on loans and overdrafts.

 - How risky your business is.
 High gearing (a high proportion of borrowing) is less appropriate if you cannot confidently predict future cash flow.